JerBouma/FinanceToolkit/README.md

 Through the link you are able to subscribe for the free plan and also premium plans at a **15% discount**.
 This is an affiliate link and thus supports the project at the same time.
 I have chosen FinancialModelingPrep as a source as I find it to be the most transparent, reliable and at an affordable price.
 I have yet to find a platform offering such low prices for the amount of data offered.
 When you notice that the data is inaccurate or have any other issue related to the data, note that I simply provide the means to access this data and I am not responsible for the accuracy of the data itself.
 For this, use [their contact form](https://site.financialmodelingprep.com/contact) or provide the data yourself.

-___

-<b><div align="center">Find a variety of How-To Guides including Code Documentation for the FinanceToolkit <a href="https://www.jeroenbouma.com/projects/financetoolkit" target="_blank">here</a>.</div></b>
-___

-In the next pargraphs you can find information about the available functionality, basic usage examples, a complete list of all 150+ metrics and how you can contribute and reach out to me.

 The dependencies of the package are on purpose *very slim* so that it will work well with any combination of packages and not result in conflicts.

 # Basic Usage